 Seal it with a sip / shot

-There are several variations of using wine during a wedding, especially at religious ceremonies, but a common option is to have two small carafes of wine, one white and one red.
+There are several variations of using wine during a wedding, whether at civil, spiritual or religious ceremonies, but a common option is to have two small carafes of wine, one white and one red.
 After exchanging rings, the couple pours the wines into a third carafe, creating a blend.
 They each take a sip of the mixed wine to represent their individual lives becoming one.

 Before the wedding, you and your spouse write love letters to each other and then seal or lock them inside a box during the ceremony.
 Traditionally, the letters are accompanied by a bottle of your favorite wine or spirit —and any other mementos you want to save as a keepsake.
 You’ll eventually open the wine box or time capsule at a later date, such as an anniversary or life milestone.
 (Photo: Indigo Silver / Location: Hotel Ballast)